nilber/cordova-plugin-eletropay-printer/README.md

     }
 ```

-If you're using the newest (currently 3) version of Ionic, then you would have to add this line: `declare var AndroidToast: any;` after the imports in `app.component.ts` (or any other file where you'll use the plugin) before actually using it.
+If you're using the newest (currently 3) version of Ionic, then you would have to add this line: `declare var EletroPayPrinterService: any;` after the imports in `app.component.ts` (or any other file where you'll use the plugin) before actually using it.
 If you're using Ionic 1, you don't need to do this.

 As a final note, make sure you're accessing the plugin after the `platform.ready()` fires, just so you make sure that the plugin is ready for use.